Rightpoint/FRY/README.md

 // Select the text in the first UITextField FRY.selectText();

-// Select the '180' on the first component and 'lbs' on the second FRY.selectPicker(@"180", 0).selectPicker(@"lbs", 1);
+// Select the '180' on the first picker view component and 'lbs' on the second FRY.selectPicker(@"180", 0).selectPicker(@"lbs", 1);

 // Scroll down to row 9 in section 0, and tap that cell